 At its best, civic and community engagement (CCE) embraces a framework of full participation (Sturm et al., 2011).
-That is, it enables people "whatever their identity, background, position, to thrive, institutional realize capabilities, engage meaningfully in institutional life, and contribute to the flourishing of others" (p.
+That is, it enables people "whatever their identity, background, or institutional position, to thrive, realize their capabilities, engage meaningfully in institutional life, and contribute to the flourishing of others" (p.
 3).
 CCE prioritizes building relationships across difference and learning from and with others, and it can be a powerful, embodied means of addressing the intersecting priorities of diversity, equity, and inclusion (DEI).

-CCE been found to generate such outcomes as "tolerance of difference, stereotype confrontation. recognition of universality. interactions across difference, knowledge about the served population, and belief in the value of diversity" (Holsapple, 2012, p.
+CCE has been found to generate such DEI outcomes as "tolerance of difference, stereotype confrontation, recognition of universality, interactions across difference, knowledge about the served population, and belief in the value of diversity" (Holsapple, 2012, p.
 15).
-It capacities for integrating the knowledge experience brought by individuals with different backgrounds, and identities. roles and nurtures a campus climate of inclusivity.
+It builds capacities for integrating the knowledge and experience brought by individuals with different identities, backgrounds, and roles and thus nurtures a campus climate of inclusivity.

-Davidson College advances the CCE practice of deliberative dialogue-in which individuals listen deeply to understand all perspectives on an issue while maintaining mutual respect-through its Deliberative Citizenship Initiative (DCI).
+Davidson College advances the CCE practice of deliberative dialogue-in which individuals listen deeply to understand all perspectives on an issue while maintaining mutual respect-through its Citizenship Deliberative Initiative (DCI).
 Deliberative dialogue promotes diversity, equity and inclusion as it centralizes "core egalitarian values and the elaboration of diverse and at times previously unpopular or previously unheard (or silenced) perspectives and claims, thereby supporting goals of inclusivity" (Deliberative Citizenship Initiative, p.
 6).

-DCI at Davidson includes: active, purpose-driven, multi-perspectival classroom dialogue; dialogue training and public forums beyond the classroom; deliberation opportunities involving local government, community organizations, and community members; and mini-grants and workshops that support student and faculty research.
+DCI at Davidson includes: active, purpose-driven, multi-perspectival classroom dialogue; dialogue training and public forums beyond the classroom; deliberation opportunities involving local organizations, government, community and mini-grants community members: and and workshops that support student and faculty research.